 What is TIA-568?

-The important point to remember is that the color to pair designation stays the same between the two types… Orange is always pair 2 and Green is always pair 3.
+The critical point to remember is that the color to pair designation stays the same between the two types.
+Orange is

 Are the two types compatible?